Datasilk/Core/README.md

 }
 ```

 In the example above, the user would send an `AJAX` `POST` via Javascript to the URL `/api/User/Authenticate` to authenticate their email & password.
-The data sent to the server would be formatted using `JSON.stringify({email:myemail, password:mypass});`, and the data properties would be mapped to C# method arguments.
+The data sent to the server would be formatted using the JavaScript function, `JSON.stringify({email:myemail, password:mypass})`, and the data properties would be mapped to C# method arguments.

 ### Web Service Response Object
-All `Datasilk.Service` methods should return a string, but can also return a `Datasilk.Datasilk.Response` object, which will allow the user to specify where in the DOM to inject HTML, how it should be injected (replace, append, before, after), and whether or not to load some custom javascript code or CSS styles.
-For example:
+All `Datasilk.Core.Web.Service` methods should return a string.
+You can easily return a JSON object as well.

 ```
-return Inject(".myclass", injectType.replace, myHtml, myJavascript, myCss)
+using System.Text.Json;
+...
+return JsonSerializer.Serialize(obj);
 ```

-> NOTE: You must first install the optional JavaScript library [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs) and use the JavaScript function `S.ajax` in order to correctly process the JSON response from a Web Service method that returns a `Datasilk.Datasilk.Response` object

 ## Routes.cs
 Your project now includes `Routes.cs`, an empty class file in the root folder.
 Use it by mapping request path names to new instances of `Datasilk.Controller` classes.
 For example:
 ```
 using Microsoft.AspNetCore.Http;
-using Datasilk;
+using Datasilk.Core.Web;

-public class Routes : Datasilk.Routes
+public class Routes : Datasilk.Core.Web.Routes
 {
-    public override Controller FromControllerRoutes(HttpContext context, string name) {
+    public override IController FromControllerRoutes(HttpContext context, Parameters parameters, string name) {
         switch (name)
         {
-            case "": case "home": return new MyProject.Controllers.Home(S);
+            case "": case "home": return new Controllers.Home();
-            case "login": return new MyProject.Controllers.Login(S);
+            case "login": return new Controllers.Login();
-            case "dashboard": return new MyProject.Controllers.Dashboard(S);
+            case "dashboard": return new Controllers.Dashboard();
         }
         return null;
     }

-    public override Service FromServiceRoutes(HttpContext context, string name) {
+    public override IService FromServiceRoutes(HttpContext context, Parameters parameters, string name) {
+        switch (name)
+        {
+            case "": case "user": return new Services.User();
+            case "dashboard": return new Services.Dashboard();
+        }
         return null;
     }
 }
 ```

 #### Why Routing?
-By routing new class instances using the `new` keyword, you bypass the last resort for Datasilk Core, which is to create an instance of your `Controller` class using `Activator.CreateInstance`, taking 10 times the amount of CPU ticks to instatiate.
+By routing new class instances using the `new` keyword, you bypass the last resort for Datasilk Core MVC, which is to create an instance of your `Controller` class using `Activator.CreateInstance`, taking 10 times the amount of CPU ticks to instatiate.
 You don't have to use routing, but it does speed up performance.

 ## Optional: Datasilk Core Javascript Library
-Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page.
-The library includes other optional features, such as message alert boxes, popup modals, drag & drop functionality, and HTML templating.
+Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains various client-side features used to build a modern web application.
+The library includes features such as message alert boxes, popup modals, drag & drop functionality, HTML templating, and custom scrollbars.